Pakoke/learn-terraform-circleci/README.md

 To test that we are deployment the latest version, we only need to do the next changes.
 First, we need to wait until we finish to deploy everything.
 To know when it finish, we are only going to check the url and the swagger page.
 If you see the swagger page, we are good to proceed.
 Then, we need to do the next changes to our code and our pipeline.

-On our config.yml, change this variable
+On our config.yml, change this variable.
+This variable is going to help Terraform knows in what status we are and which of the two Target Group is the active one.
 ```
   aws-deploy-status:
     type: string